ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 # Consensus

 Consensus is the task of getting a group of computers to come to agreement on a decision.
 Computers can reach consensus by following a set of steps called a consensus protocol.
 Avalanche is a new consensus protocol that is scalable, robust and decentralized.
 It has low latency and high throughput.
-It uses little energy and does not require special computer hardware.
+It is energy efficient and does not require special computer hardware.
 It performs well in adversarial conditions and is resilient to "51% attacks."
 This document explains the Avalanche consensus protocol.
 The whitepaper is [here.](https://www.avalabs.org/whitepapers)

 ## Video